mborgerson/wiki-export/wiki/Power_Supply.md

 | Pin 9        | GND           | Pin 9        | GND   |
 | Pin 10       | PowON         | Pin 11       | PowOK |

-### Xbox 1.6+
+### Xbox 1.6

-The connector for the 1.6+ Xbox is two columns.
+The connector for the 1.6 Xbox is two columns.
 Pin 1, Column 1 being the top left pin.
 Pin 1, Column 2 being the top right pin.
 The top being the side closest to the back of the Xbox.
-This is the same connector as a 1.2 to 1.5 xbox, with a different pinout.
+This is the same connector as a 1.2, 1.3, 1.4, and 1.5 xboxes, with a different pinout.

 | Pin Column 1 | Usage       | Pin Column 2 | Usage |
 |--------------|-------------|--------------|-------|